This Cura 3D guide for beginners shows step-by-step how to use Cura software and to find the right settings for 3D printing.

 Brim: This is just a few additional lines attached directly to the object’s bottom to increase the surface area and also helps to minimize any effects of warping.

 Raft: This sits under the print and can be removed at the end.
-It’s a thick grid designed to maximise your prints adhesion to the print platform.
+It’s a thick grid designed to maximize your prints adhesion to the print platform.

-Each option has a variety of additional settings that enables you to tailor them to your model.
+Each option in Cura 3D has a variety of additional settings that enables you to tailor them to your model.

-Cura 3D Tutorial – Settings – Step 8: Generate a G-code file
+Cura 3D Tutorial – Step 2.8: Generate a G-code file

-- In Cura click either ‘Save to file’, ‘Save to SD’ or ‘ Send to Printer’
+- In Cura 3D click either ‘Save to file’, ‘Save to SD’ or ‘ Send to Printer’

 - If tethered sit back and wait for the printer to fire up and start printing.
 If you save to SD then eject the SD card from your computer and transfer to your printer.
 Select print, select the file and go.